fuiny/mavendb/README.md

-# Maven Repository to DB
+# Maven repository to DB

-This application will scan all maven repos items and store them to MySQL database.
+This application will scan all `maven` repos items and store them to `MySQL` database.

 ## Build